itinance/react-native-fs/README.md

 ### Adding automatically with react-native link

-At the command line, in your project folder:
+At the command line, in your project folder, type:

 `react-native link react-native-fs`

 Done!
-No need to worry about manually adding.
+No need to worry about manually adding the library to your project.

 ### Adding with CocoaPods